nih-cfde/training-and-engagement/paper/paper.md

 # Conclusion

 Our AWS curriculum and online instruction model have been successful in providing novice users with a comprehensive introduction to AWS and the cloud.
 Since all our lessons and set-up instructions are publicly available, we believe that it can serve as a resource for prospective instructors who are interested in teaching cloud-based tools via an online instruction platform.
+Prospective instructors are encouraged to use our [online lesson](https://training.nih-cfde.org/en/latest/Cloud-Platforms/Introduction_to_Amazon_Web_Services/introtoaws1/).
+However, they are also welcome to build their own lessons or re-use other open-source lesson materials.

 # Acknowledgements